ryancdickson/staging/docs/BR.md

 Results or information obtained from one Network Perspective MUST NOT be reused or cached when performing validation through subsequent Network Perspectives (e.g., different Network Perspectives cannot rely on a shared DNS cache to prevent an adversary with control of traffic from one Network Perspective from poisoning the DNS cache used by other Network Perspectives).

-In the event that the Primary Domain Validation Determination or Primary CAA Determination is not corroborated as defined in the "# of Network Perspectives and Quorum Requirements" table, CAs MAY immediately retry using the same validation method or an alternative method (e.g., a CA can immediately retry validation using “Email to DNS TXT Contact” if “Agreed-Upon Change to Website - ACME” does not corroborate the outcome of Multi-Perspective Domain Validation).
+In the event that the Primary Domain Validation Determination or Primary CAA Determination is not corroborated as defined in the "# of Network Perspectives and Quorum Requirements" table, CAs MAY immediately retry Multi-Perspective Domain Validation using the same validation method or an alternative method (e.g., a CA can immediately retry validation using “Email to DNS TXT Contact” if “Agreed-Upon Change to Website - ACME” does not corroborate the outcome of Multi-Perspective Domain Validation).
 There is no stipulation regarding the maximum number of validation attempts that may be performed in any period of time.

 Phased Implementation Timeline:
 - *Effective March 15, 2024*, the CA SHOULD implement Multi-Perspective Domain Validation as described in this section.